-APPOINTMENT OF AUDITORS:
+APPOINTMENT OF AUDITORS

 Our Audit Committee has recommended that KPMG LLP, Chartered Accountants, of 777 Dunsmuir Street, Vancouver, British Columbia, be nominated at the Meeting for re-appointment as our external auditors.
 Our Audit Committee will fix the remuneration of our external auditors if authorized to do so by shareholders at the Meeting.
 It is expected that representatives of KPMG LLP will be present at the Meeting.
 KPMG LLP were appointed as our external auditors in 1999.
 We comply with the requirement to rotate our audit engagement partner every five years.
-A new audit engagement partner was appointed in 2020.
+A new audit engagement partner will be appointed in 2025.

-The following table shows the total fees we incurred with KPMG LLP in 2023 and 2022:
+The following table shows the total fees we incurred with KPMG LLP in 2024 and 2023:

-Type of Audit Fees 2023 (CDN\$) 2022 (CDN\$)
+Type of Audit Fees 2024 (CDN\$) 2023 (CDN\$)

-Audit Fees 953,530 934,330
+Audit Fees \$1,054,428 \$953,530

 Audit-Related Fees Nil Nil

-Tax Fees Nil Nil
+Tax Fees \$21,400 Nil

-All Other Fees 6,475 5,700
+All Other Fees \$7,400 \$6,475